Estimated reading time: 4 minutes

 Here are four tips to ensure the best outcome:

 1. Make An Announcement About the Survey

-Let your team know about the upcoming survey to be transparent and trustworthy.
+Let your team know about the upcoming employee satisfaction survey to be transparent and trustworthy.
 Otherwise, you might create unnecessary concerns and suspicions.

 2. Ensure Anonymity in the Survey